rsc-pl/Xenoblade-2-Unburger/README.md

 This project represents a passionate effort to restore Xenoblade 2 to its original vision, building upon previous delocalization work while introducing substantial improvements.
 While previous mods laid important groundwork, this patch goes further in preserving the game's authentic Japanese cultural elements and narrative nuances that were altered or removed in the Western release.
 In addition, many things that previous patches left out by accident have already been fixed (not all names and designations have been restored, leaving some only localized elsewhere in the game).

+# A Personal Note on Project Origins

+My journey with Xenoblade 2 began with the Japanese version, which I completed shortly after the Western release.
+This means my understanding of the characters, story, and lore comes purely from the original Japanese presentation, uninfluenced by the Western localization.
+Recently, I felt drawn to revisit this masterpiece and realized it was the perfect opportunity to refresh existing delocalization projects.

+However, this wasn't a straightforward task.
+The main technical hurdle was working with Monolith Soft's proprietary BDAT file format.
+It wasn't until recently that I discovered a reliable method for unpacking and repacking these files.
+The current workflow involves processing JSON files through Notepad++ and a custom tool I developed specifically for this project that facilitates file searching, editing, and translation work.

 ### Prior Work
 - [**Name Delocalization Mod**](https://gbatemp.net/threads/xenoblade-chronicles-2-name-de-localization.589353/)
 - [**Heart-to-Hearts Uncensored Mod**](https://varishangout.com/index.php?threads/xenoblade-chronicles-2-heart-to-hearts-uncensored-mod.2153/)